EverGirl

-everGirl was a product brand belonging to Nickelodeon and Viacom aimed at children and introduced in 2004.
+everGirl is a discontinued product brand belonging to Viacom's Nickelodeon.
+It was aimed at the tween girl market and introduced in 2004.
 It was described as "a lifestyle brand specifically created for tween girls".
-The products include dolls, clothes, compact discs, digital cameras, video games and a virtual community.
+All products include dolls, clothes, CDs, digital cameras, video games and a virtual community.
 The site has been on indefinite hiatus – "getting a makeover" – since 2006, and now redirects to Nick.com.
-The band Play made the site's theme song and they were also sponsors.
-However, they have since broken up.
-It may be possible that the brand is now discontinued partly due to the disbandment of Play.
-In 2009, Play returned, but they were not involved in everGirl anymore.
-A TV series based on the brand was supposed to be air on Nickelodeon, but it was never produced.
+Swedish pop girl group Play made and performed the site's theme music and they were also sponsors.
+A TV show based on the brand was rumored to be air on Nickelodeon, but it was not produced.